pweingar/FoenixMgr/Readme.md

   --binary BINARY FILE  Upload a binary file to the C256's RAM.
   --address ADDRESS     Provide the starting address of the memory block to
                         use in flashing memory.
-  --upload HEX FILE     Attempt to reprogram the flash using the binary file
+  --upload HEX FILE     Upload an Intel HEX file.
-                        provided.
   --upload-wdc BINARY FILE
                         Upload a WDCTools binary hex file.
+(WDCLN.EXE -HZ) --run-pgz PGZ FILE    Upload and run a PGZ binary file.
-(WDCLN.EXE -HZ) --upload-srec SREC FILE
+  --upload-srec SREC FILE
                         Upload a Motorola SREC hex file.
   --tcp-bridge HOST:PORT
                         Setup a TCP-serial bridge, listening on HOST:PORT and relaying messages to the Foenix via the configured serial port
 ```

 ## Batch Files